MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-custom-ui-on-all-pages.md

 ---
 title: The customized UI settings in Embedding SDK
-description: The Embedding SDK enables you to customize the UI components of all embedded pages, like MicroStrategy home page, dossier consumption page, dossier authoring page, and report consumption page.
+description: The Embedding SDK enables you to customize the UI components of all embedded pages, like MicroStrategy home page, dashboard consumption page, dashboard authoring page, and report consumption page.
 ---

-The Embedding SDK supports the user to customize the UI components of all embedded pages, including MicroStrategy home page, dossier consumption page, dossier authoring page, and report consumption page.
+The Embedding SDK supports the user to customize the UI components of all embedded pages, including MicroStrategy home page, dashboard consumption page, dashboard authoring page, and report consumption page.
 To do this, you need to set the input parameters `props.customUi` in the functions below:

 - `microstrategy.embeddingContexts.embedLibraryPage(props)`
 - `microstrategy.embeddingContexts.embedDossierConsumptionPage(props)`